 How It Works

-There are currently 92 “free-ridable” routes on Zwift, so this is the list of routes we’ll be riding.
+When it was last updated, there were 92 “free-ridable” routes on Zwift.
 (There are many other “event-only” routes available, but we’re leaving these off the list since they are event-dependant, don’t give you a route completion badge, and are not included in the Zwift Insider Route Hunter Leaderboards.)

 I broke the routes into 5 groups, roughly based on difficulty as described by the number of water bottles (bidons) you may need to finish the route: